Call Mon-Sun:

 Zyprexa Withdrawal Symptoms (olanzapine)

-zyprexa withdrawal symptomsPlease be aware that Zyprexa withdrawals can be notoriously harsh.
-Drug-induced dyskinesias have been a concern associated with long-term treatment with neuroleptic drugs since 1964.22 Dyskinesias can emerge while on, or while withdrawing from, or after cessation of these medications.
-Lasse et al compiled a massive review of studies done on antipsychotic withdrawal symptoms, published in 2020 in Frontiers in Psychiatry, where the authors reported that withdrawals tended to be more severe in persons over the age of 50, and more severe in women than in men.
-Slow, conservative withdrawal is recommended in any case to avoid such critical adverse events.
-Physicians may not always be aware of the depth and breadth of the subject of drug-induced dyskinesias and other side effects, and withdrawal phenomena.
+zyprexa withdrawal symptomsPlease be aware that without assistance and a good plan in place, Zyprexa withdrawals can be quite harsh.
+Some concerns are associated with long-term treatment with neuroleptic drugs.22 Lasse et al compiled a massive review of studies done on antipsychotic withdrawal symptoms, published in 2020 in Frontiers in Psychiatry, where the authors reported that withdrawals tended to be more severe in persons over the age of 50, and more severe in women than in men.
+Slow, conservative withdrawal is recommended in any case to avoid problems.
 Drug side effects and adverse events during withdrawal can appear similar to symptoms of an illness and care should be taken by caregivers not to misinterpret or mistakenly treat withdrawals or drug side effects as returning or newly emerging mental illness.
 Dilsaver and Alessi note in their 1988 review of antipsychotic withdrawal symptoms that the timing of when these present can help to distinguish between psychotic relapse or withdrawal reactions.16 In a BMC Psychiatry Journal published review, it was found that in 448 psychiatric patients in Japanese inpatient care, 338 medication errors occurred.
 The study authors advised better patient monitoring as the psychiatrists were unfamiliar with the medications they were prescribing.
 More than half of all adverse drug reactions in their study were from drugs in the antipsychotic class, such as Zyprexa.12,14,15

 Zyprexa withdrawal symptoms may include: